 - Course work cannot duplicate, overlap, or regress previous work.

 - Transfer course work cannot count towards secondary school diploma and/or graduation requirements.

-- For students interested in fulfilling a Ways of Thinking/Doing (Ways) breadth requirement through transfer work, transfer courses are reviewed to determine if courses can be certified to fulfill Ways requirements.
-Requests for fulfilling Ways requirements in transfer require pre-approval prior to course enrollment and the pre-approval requests must be submitted by the quarterly deadline in the quarter prior to the term in which students intend to enroll in the transfer course, as defined on the Ways web site.
+- For students interested in fulfilling a Ways of Thinking/Doing (Ways) breadth requirement through transfer work, a transfer course evaluation must be submitted to confirm if the course will meet the Ways criteria.
+Requests for fulfilling Ways requirements in transfer require pre-approval prior to course enrollment and the pre-approval requests must be submitted prior to the term in which students intend to enroll in the transfer course and as defined on the Ways web site.
 Courses must be taken for a minimum of 3 quarter units (2 units in the case of Creative Expression only) and must be taken for a letter grade.

-For transfer students admitted in 2015-16 and later, a proportion of their Ways requirement must be fulfilled at Stanford.
-Based on the number of qualified transfer units awarded at matriculation, students must complete a number of Ways courses to fulfill the Ways requirement as outlined in the “Transfer Credit for Ways” section of this bulletin.
+For incoming transfer students, a proportion of their Ways requirement must be fulfilled at Stanford based on the number of qualified transfer units awarded at matriculation.
+Students must complete a number of Ways courses to fulfill the Ways requirement as outlined in the “Transfer Credit for Ways” section of this bulletin.

 - Transfer work can be used to satisfy a department major or minor requirement.
 The transfer work must first be officially accepted into the University through the Office of the University Registrar.
 After the transfer credit has been approved and posted by the Office of the University Registrar, the departments determine if the approved transfer work can be used to satisfy a department major or minor requirement.
 Students should consult with their departments about a program's transfer credit policies/procedures.